-• To infer the evolutionary history among these taxa, we will need to create an aligned supermatrix (or concatenation matrix) of all BUSCO genes.
-But before we do so, we must first align and trim each individual gene

-• In this step, we will align and trim all single copy BUSCO genes
+- To infer the evolutionary history among these taxa, we will need to create an aligned supermatrix (or concatenation matrix) of all BUSCO genes.
+But before we do so, we must first align and trim each individual gene - In this step, we will align and trim all single copy BUSCO genes for i in $(ls\ EOG092D.fa)$; do mafft --inputorder --bl 62 i > i.mafft; done

-- i) Examine the contents of the directory FILES\usco\fas - ii) How many multi-fasta BUSCO genes are there with 100% taxon occupancy (i.e., with a gene sequence from every species that we analyzed)?
+- i) Examine the contents of the directory FILES_busco_fas - ii) How many multi-fasta BUSCO genes are there with 100% taxon occupancy (i.e., with a gene sequence from every species that we analyzed)?
 Hint: list how many fasta files there are and then count how many there are using wc -l.

-Number of BUSCO genes with 100% taxon occupancy: - Align sequences for every multi-fasta BUSCO gene.
-To do so, execute the following command from directory FILES\usco\fas for i in \$(ls EOG092D\.fa); do mafft --inputorder --bl 62 \$i > \$i.mafft ; done iv) Type the ls command and examine the contents of the directory.
+Number of BUSCO genes with 100% taxon occupancy: - iii) Align sequences for every multi-fasta BUSCO gene.
+To do so, execute the following command from directory FILES busco fas iv) Type the ls command and examine the contents of the directory.
 At this stage, the number of files is becoming unwieldy and it would be good practice to organize your files.
-To do so, create a new directory to store unaligned files using the command 'mkdir FILES\unaligned' and move all unaligned files into this directory by executing the following command:
+To do so, create a new directory to store unaligned files using the command 'mkdir FILES_unaligned' and move all unaligned files into this directory by executing the following command: